Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

    * Payment is in US dollars.

-   * You must pay the certificate fee before you can begin the course.
+   * You must pay the verified track fee before you can begin the course.

    * You do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline has